thiswod/WodToolkit/README_EN.md

 # WodToolKit

 A lightweight .NET toolkit that provides encapsulation of various common functionalities, designed to simplify development work and improve development efficiency.
-Currently, it implements HTTP request handling, Cookie management, and JSON parsing, with plans to continuously expand with more practical tools in the future.
+It has implemented HTTP request handling, Cookie management, JSON parsing, memory caching, thread pool, AES encryption, JavaScript execution, and other features.

 ## Features